Broadway Facility History

 Fort Howard is an outpost erected on the Fox River to help protect the flourishing fur trade.

 In February, Austin E. Cofrin starts the Fort Howard Paper Company.
-The thirty-six year old Cofrin is a no-nonsense Yankee entrepreneur who stresses independence, aggressiveness and a sense of family.
+Cofrin, 36, is a no-nonsense Yankee entrepreneur who stresses independence, aggressiveness and a sense of family.
 Cofrin gathers investors and purchases land on the west side of the Fox River south of Green Bay.
-In October, Fort Howard's original building is completed, and houses the first paper machine and all other machinery and activities for the new company.
+In October, Fort Howard’s original building is completed, and houses the first paper machine and all other machinery and activities for the new company.

 In January, paper production begins.
 In November, excavation for the second building begins, just eight months after the first shipment left the mill.